Below are frequently asked questions regarding PTN’s lawsuit against Park Township:

 A. We believe existing vacation rentals (aka short term rentals) should be grandfathered in based on the Michigan Zoning Enabling Act, but the township disagrees.
 We are trying to force the township to follow the law.

-(Particularly since the township spent years telling people there were no restrictions on STRs — see evidence here.)
+(Particularly since the township spent years telling people there were no restrictions on STRs — see a sample of the evidence here.)

 As this article explains, “A fundamental part of zoning in Michigan is that a zoning ordinance cannot be made retroactive.”